NidhiChaurasia/LGMVIP-DataScience/README.md

 this date.The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no/less chance of heart attack and 1 = more chance of heart attack.

 To know more about Health care: Heart attack possibility dataset click this link :-  https://archive.ics.uci.edu/ml/datasets/Heart+Disease

+## IRIS Flowers Classification ML Project
+By predicting various features of the Flower like Sepal length and width ,petal length and petal width of the 3 different flowers (Setosa,Virginica,Versicolor) .

+About data set

+This particular ML Project is usually referred to as the "Hello World" of Machine Learning.The IRIS flowers dataset contains numeric attributes, and it is perfect for beginners to learn about supervised ML algorithms,mainly how to load and handle data.Also,since this is a small dataset, it can easily fit in memory without requiring special transformations or scaling capabilities.

+To know more about IRIS Dataset : Please checkout this link :- http://archive.ics.uci.edu/ml/datasets/Iris